MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/print/printer-connected-to-an-lpt-port.md

 ---
-title: Printer connected to an LPT port
+title: Printer Connected to an LPT Port
 description: Provides information about a printer connected to an LPT port.
 keywords:
 - LPT enumerator WDK printer